tatsath/FinancialDataset/docs/index.rst

 - Fundamentals, Metrics and Ratios for Stocks, Bonds, Indexes, Mutual Funds and ETFs
 - Balance Sheets, Cashflow and Profit and Loss Statements (P&L)
 - 50+ Technical Indicators (i.e. SMA, Bollinger Bands).
+- 50+ Exchanges all around the world.
+- Real-time and Historical Data dating back to the 1960s.
+- High-frequency real-time Data

 Financial Datasets - Summary by source and types:
 -------------------------------------------------